Mike Eruzione: Early life and playing career

-Post playing career
+Post-playing career

 Eruzione was one of five players on the US Olympic team not drafted by an NHL team.
 Initially, he voiced his interest in playing professionally, mentioning the "New England Whalers" (by that time, renamed as the Hartford Whalers) as a possibility.
-He retired from competition after the Olympics, despite contract offers from the New York Rangers, stating that he'd reached the pinnacle of achievement already.
+He retired from competition after the Olympics, despite contract offers from the New York Rangers, stating that he had reached the pinnacle of achievement already.
 He was a technical consultant for the 1981 film Miracle on Ice, and said "we all know the movie will never be able to equal what happened."
 Eruzione then became a television broadcaster, grabbing the microphone at Rangers and New Jersey Devils games and for the NHL on USA and NHL on Fox, and going on to comment at five Olympic Games, working for both ABC and CBS.
 Eruzione said that he did not regret deciding not to play professional hockey, saying "after being a commentator and covering the NHL for a few years, I have no doubt I could play."

-Eruzione returned to be the assistant coach for the hockey team for three seasons at his alma mater Boston University, where he currently works as Director of Special Outreach.
+Eruzione returned to be the assistant coach for the hockey team for three seasons at his alma mater Boston University.
 He is a member of several halls of fame.
 He is a part-owner of the USHL Omaha Lancers, and a motivational speaker.
 He also helps the Winthrop High School ice hockey team during the winter.
 In 2002, Eruzione reunited with his 1980 Olympic teammates to light the Olympic cauldron for the 2002 Winter Olympics in Salt Lake City, Utah.
 On January 19, 2007, Eruzione appeared on the new version of the game show I've Got a Secret.
 His secret was that he was the captain of the 1980 U.S. Men's Olympic hockey team, but he failed to stump the panel, as his secret was guessed by Billy Bean.
 In 2012, the Lawrence Larsen Hockey Rink in Eruzione's hometown of Winthrop, Massachusetts was renamed the Larsen Hockey Rink at the Mike Eruzione Center.

 The Making Of A Miracle

-On January 28, 2020, Eruzione's book, The Making of a Miracle, was released by Harper, in imprint of HarperCollins Publishers.
+On January 28, 2020, Eruzione's book, The Making of a Miracle, was released by Harper, an imprint of HarperCollins Publishers.
 After its first week of sales, the book was No. 6 on the Wall Street Journal list of best-selling books, and No. 4 on the bestseller list of Publishers Weekly.
 Like Eruzione, the book's co-author, Neal Boudette, is a graduate of Boston University.

 The book gives a detailed, inside account of U.S. Olympic hockey team's path to the gold medal, including the upset of the Soviet Union in the "Miracle On Ice" game, as well as a portrait of Eruzione's close-knit family and the experiences in college and minor league hockey that led him to try out for the Olympic team in 1979.
 Eruzione has said he wanted to write the book so that his grandchildren would know there was more to his life than scoring one goal in Lake Placid.